 The application deadline for the student travel award is 11:59 p.m.
 ET September 29, 2017.

-Current undergraduate or graduate students at any level, as well as recent 2017 or 2018 graduates, are eligible to apply for a student travel award to the 12th International Conference on Health Policy Statistics (ICHPS).
+Current undergraduate or graduate students at any level, as well as recent 2017 or 2018 graduates, who submit an abstract by June 29 are eligible to apply for a student travel award to the 12th International Conference on Health Policy Statistics (ICHPS).

 To Be Considered

 Papers and posters must present a solution to or a clear advance in a real-world health policy problem.
 Thorough and appropriate statistical analyses of health policy problems, issues, or questions pertinent to the goals of the ASA Health Policy Statistics Section are particularly encouraged.
 Identification of an important problem, correct application of study design and statistical methods, and clear interpretation of study results with discussion of potential policy impacts will be assessed as part of scoring.

 The research proposed or described does not have to be complete, but applicants must submit a draft paper or poster that describes the planned research and nature of the intended health policy application(s).

 - Phone number, including country and area codes

 - U.S. state of the institution (if outside U.S., enter Non-U.S.)